One person is great at plot and their writing partner specializes in prose. Why don’t those literary geniuses team up and write the best book ever?

 While slight changes can occur in the midst of a campaign, something that should be set in stone from beginning to end are written and design guidelines.
 This extends to consistent brand colors, punctuation, tone, style, etc. The best way to keep everyone on the same page is by distributing a style guide.

 One excellent example of a coordinated marketing effort is Adobe and The Hovering Art Director.
 Across animated and live action videos, a blog post, public relations outreach, and even an action figure, Adobe had a crystal-clear vision of their star character who reflected their playful brand and spoke directly to their audience who use the product.
-The integrated campaign netted billions of impressions and thousands of engagements.
+The integrated campaign rose brand awareness, and netted billions of impressions and thousands of engagements.

 Integrate Your Efforts to Achieve Your Goals